 The Court of Appeal dismissed both the builder’s and the couple’s appeals.
 The Court also complimented the manner in which the judge dealt with a case they considered to be petty, where considerably excessive legal costs had arisen as a result.

 To avoid builder disputes like this, it’s essential to get things down in writing.
 If you find it difficult then we can help make the process a lot simpler so get in touch today.
-Call free on 0800 3 10 11 12 or contact us online.
+Contact us online.